 A topic which must be completed before a higher level topic can be studied.
 It is the student's responsibility to ensure that topic prerequisites have been met.

-The academic year is divided into 2 semesters - usually late February to mid June and late July to November.
+The academic year is divided into 2 semesters.
+These normally run from late February to mid June and late July to November.

 The South Australian Tertiary Admissions Centre, which handles most university applications.

-Topic codes consist of a four character alpha code followed by a four digit code.
+Topic codes consist of a four character alpha code followed by a four character numerical code.
 These eight characters form the total topic code, for example: EDSP4003 - Gifted Children.
 These should be quoted whenever you are making enquiries or enrolling in a topic.

 The academic staff member responsible for a topic.
 Direct any topic related queries to your topic coordinator.